jtobin/jtobin.github.io/about.md

 *  distributed systems

-I try to at least attend [NIPS](https://nips.cc) and [ICFP](http://http://icfpconference.org/) annually, so feel free to say hello.
+I try to at least attend [NIPS](https://nips.cc) and [ICFP](http://http://icfpconference.org/) annually, so feel free to say hello if you see me there.

 I've been involved in a number of senior- and principal-level engineering, research, and analytics positions and am always happy to hear from people doing